isomerpages/govtech-stp/_travel-checklist/Arrivals from 31 March 2359h/Checklist for Non-Fully Vaccinated Travellers Aged 13 and Above.md

 &#9744; &nbsp;&nbsp;<b>B) Monitor Health Status</b></div>
 <div style="padding:10px 10px 5px 10px; margin-bottom:10px; line-height:1.35; background-color:#f8f8f8; font-size:18px;">
 	<p style="font-size:18px; margin-top: 10px; margin-bottom:20px; line-height:1.35;">Defer your travels if you have experienced the onset of any COVID-19 symptoms in the last 7 days before departure.
 This may include fever, cough, runny nose, sore throat, loss of taste or smell.</p>
-<p style=" font-size:18px; margin-top: 10px; margin-bottom:20px; line-height:1.35;">If you had tested positive for COVID-19 between 14 to 90 days before the date of departure for Singapore, use this tool to check if you qualify as a recovered traveller.
+<p style=" font-size:18px; margin-top: 10px; margin-bottom:20px; line-height:1.35;">If you had tested positive for COVID-19 <b>between 14 to 90 days before the date of departure for Singapore</b>, use <a href="https://go.gov.sg/recovered-traveller-checker" target="_blank">this tool</a> to check if you qualify as a recovered traveller.
 You will be eligible for the recovered traveller protocols, if you can produce a valid COVID-19 positive certificate/proof (definition below):
 </p>

 <table>